jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     NB. this is limited to the depth of the GUI - if there is no space, then no rows will be displayed.
     ![AutoEntry](img/1_autoEntry.png)

+* `.appendAutoEntry(title, value)`
+    This will add the value/list of values to the specified AutoEntry.

+* `.removeAutoEntry(title, value)`
+    This will remove the value from the specified AutoEntry.

+* `.changeAutoEntry(title, value)`
+    This will replace all items in the specified AutoEntry with a new list of values.

 * `.clearEntry(title, callFunction=True)`
     This will clear the contents of the specified Entry.
     Set ```callFunction``` to be False, if you don't want to call any associated functions.